keu/docs/software/create-project.md

 :::info

 It might take a few minutes for the Airflow UI to be available.
-As you wait for the Webserver container to start up, you might need to refresh your browser.
+As you wait for the webserver container to start up, you might need to refresh your browser.

 :::